 The phrase “restoring the Tabernacle of David” is a hot topic in some circles of believers.
 I had a lot of questions even though I have heard it being taught many times by excellent teachers of the Word.
 Somehow I was not able to get a hold of it.
 After each time I hear about the teaching on the Tabernacle of David, I cannot help but feel that I am not able to see the picture, not even the silhouette.
 The emphasis on the Restoration of the Tabernacle of David for the End Times increases my need to see the bigger picture.
 The importance of the Tabernacle of David cannot be put aside or ignored; yet my understanding seemed illusive.

-My first hurdle was the emphasis on this phrase seems too heavy for its twice mention in the Old Testament, and one crossed reference in the New Testament.
+My first hurdle was the emphasis on this phrase seems outweighs its twice mention in the Old Testament, and one crossed reference in the New Testament.

 “In mercy the throne will be established;